Stochastic Control Approach to Reputation Games: The Model

 \subsection{Motivating Example I: The Product Choice Game}

 Our first example is a simple product choice game which describes how a strategic player can build up reputation: There is a (long-lived) firm (Player 1) who faces an infinite sequence of different consumers (Player 2s) with identical preferences.
 There are two actions available to the firm: $A_{1}=\{H,L\}$, where $H$ and $L$ denote exerting \emph{high-effort} and \emph{low-effort} in the production of its output, respectively.
 Each consumer also has two possible actions: buying a \emph{high-priced} product, $(h)$, or a \emph{low-priced} product, $(l)$, i.e., $A_{2}=\{h,l\}$.
 Each consumer prefers a high-priced product if the firm exerted high effort and a low-priced product if the firm exerted low effort.
-The firm is willing to commit to high effort only if the consumers purchase the high-priced product, i.e., the firm's (pure) Stackelberg action --in the stage game-- is exerting high level of effort.
+The firm is willing to commit to high effort only if the consumers purchase the high-priced product, i.e., the firm's (pure) Stackelberg action \textemdash in the stage game\textemdash\ is exerting high level of effort.
 Therefore, if the level of effort of the firm were observable, each consumer would best reply to the Stackelberg action by buying a high priced product.
 However, the choice of effort level of the firm is not observable before consumers choose the product.
 Furthermore, exerting high effort is costly, and hence, for each type of product, the firm prefers to exert low effort rather than high effort.
 That is, there is a moral hazard problem.

 The corresponding stage game and the preferences regarding the stage game can be illustrated as follows:

 Note that since the stage game is a sequential-move game where actions are not observable, it is strategically equivalent to a simultaneous-move game represented by the corresponding payoff matrix, which is given above.
 Furthermore, there is a \emph{unique} Nash equilibrium of this stage-game, and in this equilibrium the firm (the row player) plays $L$ (exerts \emph{low effort}) and the consumer (the column player) plays $l$ (buying a \emph{low-priced} product).